 NB: Interview with Purling starts at 29.55 minutes into the programme (Episode #84).

-We truly believe in the mission of Hip Hop Chess and are looking To learn more about the Hip Hop Chess Federation, based in San Francisco USA, click HERE.
+We truly believe in the mission of the Hip Hop Chess Federation.
+To learn more about this organisation, based in San Francisco USA, read their Forbes interview HERE and follow their Instagram @realhiphopchess.